 I have been working with dogs in various capacities for 20 years, including helping friends train their dogs and managing a dog daycare and boarding business.
-More recently, many of these years were spent both volunteering and working at the Humane Society of Chittenden County (HSCC), including a year as the Humane Investigator and three years as the Canine Supervisor.
-I helped rescue animals in New Orleans after Hurricane Katrina and have worked with HSUS in rescuing and caring for animals involved in hoarding situations or seized from dog-fighting rings or puppy-mills.
-I am a full member of the Association of Professional Dog Trainers and of the Pet Professional Guild, both of which have the mission of educating trainers and pet-owners in humane training methods.
+More recently, several of these years were spent both volunteering and working at the Humane Society of Chittenden County (HSCC), including a year as the Humane Investigator and three years as the Canine Supervisor.
+I helped rescue animals in New Orleans after Hurricane Katrina, and have worked with HSUS in rescuing and caring for animals involved in hoarding situations or seized from dog-fighting rings or puppy-mills.
+I am a member of the Association of Professional Dog Trainers and of the Pet Professional Guild, both of which have the mission of educating trainers and pet-owners in humane training methods.
 I am also an authorized presenter for Family Paws Parent Education, helping dog owners create safety and a lasting bond between their dogs and their new babies or toddlers.

 From my time with HSCC, I have a clear picture of the kinds of situations and behaviors that result in dogs ending up abandoned or in shelters, most notably a lack of early socialization and an absence of basic training.
-This is such a pervasive problem, and one so easily remedied, that I am committed to educating dog--and especially puppy-- owners to socialize and train their dogs, even if they don't forsee a need for their dog to ever interact with the public.
-You just never know what life will bring.
+This is such a pervasive problem, and one so easily remedied, that I am committed to educating dog--and especially puppy-- owners to socialize and train their dogs, even if they don't foresee a need for their dog to ever interact with the public.
+You just never know what life will bring!
 Plus, friendly dogs with basic manners have more interesting and fun lives--in short, they get to go places!
-Unsocialized dogs or those with poor manners often end up staying home.
+Unsocialized dogs or those with poor manners usually end up staying home.